 In 2009, Fairy Tail won the 33rd Kodansha Manga Award in shounen manga category, the Japan Expo Awards for the same category, and the Society for the Promotion of Japanese Animation's Industry Award for best comedy manga.

 It has received multiple adaptations; including a 175-episode TV series, a 102-episode sequel, and two animated films.
 It has also received several manga spin-offs by various authors, a side story novel series, and a magazine to its name, Monthly Fairy Tail, where some of the spin-offs were published.

 The series was initially published in English by Del Rey Comics, releasing volume 1 on March 25, 2008 up until volume 12 on September 28, 2010.
 Kodansha Comics USA picked up the license and released volume 13 on May 10, 2011, a large size 5-in-1 omnibus edition subtitled as Master's Edition have also been published since November 10, 2015.
-It has also been published in Spanish by Norma Editorial since October 30, 2008; in Italian by Star Comics since January 3, 2008; in Brazil by JBC since October 2010; and in Polish by Studio JG since April 2016.
+It has also been published in Spanish by Norma Editorial since October 30, 2008; in Italian by Star Comics since January 3, 2008; in Brazil by JBC since October 2010; in Polish by Studio JG since April 2016; and in Argentina by Editorial Ivrea since January 2017.

 A replica of One Piece?
 Seems like it